magento/magento2-functional-testing-framework/docs/merging.md

 -  All pages with `<page name="SamplePage>` will be merged into one.
 -  All sections with `<section name="SampleAction">` will be merged into one.
 -  All data entities with `<entity name="sampleData" type="sample">` will be merged into one.
--  All action groups with `<actionGroup name="selectNotLoggedInCustomerGroup">` will be merged into one.
+-  All action groups with `<actionGroup name="SelectNotLoggedInCustomerGroupActionGroup">` will be merged into one.

 Although a file name does not influence merging, we recommend using the same file names in merging updates.
 This makes it easier to search later on.